Frequently Asked Questions

 Canada VRS is free to use.

 Yes.
 Canada VRS offers 9-1-1 support across Canada in both ASL/English and LSQ/French.
-All 9-1-1 calls are treated as urgent, go directly to first place in the Canada VRS queue and are answered within 30 seconds.
+All 9-1-1 calls are treated as urgent, go directly to first place in the Canada VRS queue.

 The Video Interpreter (VI) and emergency personnel will always confirm the customer’s location.
 That’s why it’s important that Canada VRS customers keep their home address up to date in the app.
 Note, the call is connected to the Public Service Answering Point (PSAP) based on the customer’s location.